Prag8855/aab/content/glossary/Hauptmieter.md

     guides/moving-in.md
 ---

 The main tenant (*Hauptmieter*) is the person who is responsible for paying the rent to the landlord.
-The *Hauptmieter* can sublet the apartment with the permission of the landlord.
+The *Hauptmieter* can sublet the apartment, but they need permission from the landlord.

 The *Hauptmieter* can be the *[[Wohnungsgeber]]* and sign the *[[Wohnungsgeberbestätigung]]*.
 You need this document to [register your address](/guides/anmeldung-in-english-berlin).